Nanouna/recettes-et-sentiments/README.md

   - Using Word2Vec, where we create a vector(100,) per word and then compute the average vector so that it represents the recipe.
 Doing so it results in a much lower dataset.
     However, running a cross_validate(r2) gives a test_score of -5.1329

-## Conclusion
+__Conclusion__

-  We were note able to explain the average score given by Food.com users to recipes from the name, description & ingredients using ML or Deep Learning.
+  We were not able to explain the average score given by Food.com users to recipes from the name, description & ingredients using ML or Deep Learning.

   It was challenging anyway with scores 1,2,3 stars representing altogether only 6% of to users ratings, and it's even less considering that the 5.37% of 0 star rating (people didn't rate the recipe but left a comment)